Y-CHETHAN/Advance-Android-Odd/SQLiteDatabase/README.md

 ## PROGRAM:
 ```
 /*
-Program to print the DatabaseTable using the SQLite”.
+Program to print the DatabaseTable using the SQLite.
 Developed by        : Y Chethan
 Registration Number : 212220230008
 */